Create a multiboot Linux USB installer with Ventoy

-When I want to try out a Linux distro on a physical machine, I download the iso installer file, flash it to a USB drive using the dd command, and away I go.
-New distro, download, wipe USB, flash, repeat.
+When I want to try out a Linux distro on a physical machine, previously I would download the *.iso installer file, flash it to a USB drive using the dd command, and away I go.
+Another distro, another wipe and flash USB, and repeat.

-But a friend told me about a better way, and its name is Ventoy.
+But there is a better way, and its name is Ventoy.

 Note: All contents currently on the USB drive will be completely wiped during the install.

-Change into the unpacked Ventoy directory and run script to install to the USB drive (example: /dev/sdX) ...
+Change into the unpacked Ventoy directory and run script to install to the USB stick (example: /dev/sdX):

 $ cd ventoy-VERSION/